MisterSeajay/MisterSeajay/docs/_posts/2024-03-01-github-pages.md

 I have chosen to put my documents in the `/docs/` subfolder in my **main** branch, rather than use a separate `gh-pages` branch, at least for now.
 It seems a more intuitive to just use one branch from a personal GitHub Pages site.

+### Deployment

+Setting up the site as above has automatically created a GitHub Action that will build the site.
+The success (or otherwise) of these deployments can be seen in the **Actions** section of the repo.

 ## Jekyll